himmAllRight/himmAllRight-source/content/post/ansible-quickstart.md

 #### python

 Python should already be installed on most systems.
-If not, check your package manager, or try searching the documentation on [python.org](https://python.org).
+If not, check your package manager, or try searching the documentation on [python.org](https://python.org) to learn the best install method for your system.

 #### Passwordless `sudo`

-This will allow your user to run `sudo` commands, without having to type in a password each time.
+This will allow a user to run `sudo` commands, without having to type in a password each time.
 I shouldn't have to say this, but... *please use with care!*

-Granting password-less sudo permissions are most easily accomplished using `visudo`:
+Granting password-less sudo permissions are most easily accomplished with `visudo`:

 ```shell
 sudo visudo
 ```

-This will up the `sudo` settings in your `$EDITOR`.
+This will open up the `sudo` settings in your `$EDITOR`.
 Once opened, find the following line and uncomment it (it's usually near the bottom of the file).

 ```shell